asutherland/taskolio/README.md

   if there is a client reporting tabs/editors for the currently focused window, the current tab/editor will be bookmarked.
 Push "quant" to bookmark just the window.
 Once, you push the button, you enter "bs" or "bookmark set" mode.
-  The next grid button you push will be assigned a random color and whatever was reported as focused when you pushed "capture" or "quant" will be assigned to the button.
+  The next grid button you push will be assigned a color and whatever was reported as focused when you pushed "capture" or "quant" will be assigned to the button.
 You can switch banks in this mode.
 You can also push capture/quant a second time to leave the mode without assigning a bookmark (but you can't switch between the setting mode right now... future work).